jhalterman/expiringmap/README.md

 * [Expiration listeners](#expiration-listeners)
 * [Lazy entry loading](#lazy-entry-loading)

+Supports Java 6+ though the documentation uses lambdas for simplicity.

 ## Usage

 ExpiringMap allows you to create a map that expires entries after a certain time period: